ShoKuno5/shokuno5.github.io/src/content/research/research.md

 # Naive Hope
 ## The Second Birth of Early Human

 Since the moment we observed the auto-reproduction of the Tower of Babel that we built while we ascended, and became convinced that we would never see the other end of its fate, we decided to descend.

+On the ground, we would find the locals, animals, and nature—things we had never been able to understand so well until then, by virture of the loss of words.

 # Questions that Comprise One's Self